 VR headsets enable a user to watch sexual activity performed on an avatar (a stand-in for their body), learn how to please a sex partner, learn how to navigate sexual situations or explore sexual activities that may be considered taboo by some.
 Some say that there may be a downside to virtual porn such as leading to unrealistic expectations about sex, and the dehumanization of men and women.

 VR headsets are also used by law enforcement to learn how to identify sex trafficking situations by having them be an avatar of a victim in a situation similar to what a trafficked person may experience,2 and by therapists to assist with sexual obstacles.

-Virtual sex technology also includes sex toys that can sync and vibrate with the action on the VR screen, or be controlled through electronic devices like a smartphone so that partners can virtually pleasure one another remotely (See related Topics: Cybersex, Electro-Sex, Sex Robots, Sex Toys, Teledildonics (coming soon) and Webcams & Sex (coming soon)).
+Virtual sex technology also includes sex toys that can sync and vibrate with the action on the VR screen, or be controlled through electronic devices like a smartphone so that partners can virtually pleasure one another remotely (See related Topics: Cybersex, Electro-Sex, Sex Robots, Sex Toys, Teledildonics and Webcam Sex Workers (Cam Girls)).

 The sourced articles below provide more information on Virtual Reality (VR) sex.

 Footnotes: 1.
 “Everything to Know About Virtual Reality,” time.com, 11/20/2015; “Virtual reality: COMPUTER SCIENCE,” britannica.com, 11/11/2019; 2.
 “Police Officers Are Learning to Spot Sex Trafficking in Virtual Reality,” medium.com, 2/5/2020

 - Virtual Reality And Sex Therapy: Future Directions For Clinical Research

 “VR offers promising avenues in sex therapy, particularly for the treatment of genital pain disorders or SDs [sexual dysfunction] in which anxiety plays a significant etiological role.”